inf219-mocca/MOCCAPI/README.md

 can start the application and go to `localhost:8000` to view it.
 For a view of the Swagger documentation go to `localhost:8000/swagger/`.

+If you require test data, run `loaddata api` in the `manage.py` console.

 # Docker

 Build with `docker build -t moccapi .` and run with `docker run -itd -p